The Coastal Sea Wolves of British Columbia - September 28 - October 6, 2025 - Fully booked.

 Target Endemic Mammal Species: Snow Leopard, Pallas’ Cat, Lynx, Tibetan Fox, Red Fox, Tibetan Wolf, Wild Yak, Tibetan Antelope, Tibetan Gazelle, Przewalski’s Gazelle, Kiang, Blue Sheep, Red Deer, Himalayan Pica and more.
 Contact me for more details.

-Ellesmere Island, Canada expedition - March 15 - March 30 2027 - now booking, a small group of 4 photographers only!
+The Arctic Wolves of Ellesmere Island trip, unique expedition - March 15 - March 30 2027 - now booking, a small group of 4 photographers only - 1 spot available!

 This trip has a very specific goal, to find and photograph the white Arctic Wolves who live on this island but we may also find other arctic wildlife such as Polar Bears, Musk Ox, Arctic hares, Arctic Fox’s, Prairie caribou, Seals, Lemmings, Snowy owls, Rock ptarmigans and more.
 The Arctic Wolves of Ellesmere Island have been professionally photographed by no more than 40 people in the history.
 The estimate is that there are only about 200 wolves living on Ellesmere Island, the tenth largest island in the world, slightly smaller than Great Britain.
 We will be heading to the north west side of the Island where some of the wolves packs are completely naive to the presence of people since they have never been persecuted or encountered by man.